Piyushmittal2192/Reinforcement-Learning/README.md

   - Exploit if win rate is greater than epsilon

 <b> Upper Bound Confidence </b>: Probabilty of error being bigger than a very large number is smaller and Prob of error being bigger than very small number is larger. error = sample_mean - true mean

+### MDP
+- Returns : sum of future rewards
+- Value : expected sum of future rewards
+- Belman Equation : this allows us to solve for value function and to create agent that behaves optimally